Goldrunner4810/Cactus-Terminal/README.md

 # Cactus Terminal
-## -- WORK IN PROGRESS --
+-- WORK IN PROGRESS --
-This is a rewrite of my original Cactus Terminal (written in Typescript).
-It will eventually become a simple Serial Terminal for macOS.
-It dosen't do a whole lot right now.
+A simple serial terminal with tabs for macOS.
+Rewrite of my original Typescript Cactus Terminal.
+Uses SwiftTerm and ORSSerialPort.

+Any contributions welcome (If you want to work on my garbage Code)